JiayingLiu125/BIS15W2021_jliu/lab1/lab1_2.md

 ![](lab1_2_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

 4. Now `knit` the file to html using the knit button at the top of the page.
-5. Lastly, commit and push this file to your GitHub repository.
+5. Lastly, commit and push this file to your GitHub repository.  ok

 ## Wrap-up
 Please review the learning goals and be sure to use the code here as a reference when completing the homework.